Hirumikod/Data-Driven-Website-Optimization-for-Increased-Conversions/README.md

-# BreadcrumbsData-Driven-Website-Optimization-for-Increased-Conversions - AB-Testing-Project
+# Data-Driven-Website-Optimization-for-Increased-Conversions - AB-Testing-Project
-## Free Trial Optimization Test
-### At-a-glance
+## At-a-glance
 Imagine you're on Udacity's website, looking at a course.
 Currently, you have two options: dive right in with a free trial that requires your credit card, or explore the course content for free without extra perks.

 A change was tested.
 When you clicked "start free trial," you were asked how much time you could dedicate to the course each week.